 HIV tropism testing is available by either phenotypic or genotypic methods.
-Tropism testing with a phenotypic assay, a cellular-based assay that functionally determines tropism, is available with the enhanced sensitivity Trofile™ (Monogram Biosciences, South San Francisco, CA) assay.
+Tropism testing with a phenotypic assay, a cellular-based assay that functionally determines tropism, is available with the enhanced sensitivity Trofile™ (Monogram Biosciences, South San Francisco, CA) assay (ESTA).
 This phenotypic assay uses virus stocks pseudotyped with envelope sequences derived from patient plasma to infect cell lines engineered to express CCR5 or CXCR4 HIV-2 co-receptors.
 Genotypic tropism testing is based on sequencing the third variable (V3) loop of the HIV glycoprotein 120 gene, because the V3 loop interacts with the HIV coreceptor, and mutations in V3 are associated with measurable changes in HIV tropism.
-Tropism assignment is derived from the sequence data using a bioinformatic algorithm such as geno2pheno.
+Tropism assignment is derived from the sequence data using a bioinformatic algorithm such as geno2pheno (G2P).
 In the U.S., the only commercially available genotypic HIV coreceptor tropism assay is available from Quest Diagnostics, which uses triplicate population sequencing with reflex to ultradeep sequencing if only CCR5-tropic virus is detected.
 Quest Diagnostics also offers a proviral DNA tropism test (Trofile DNA) which sequences the tropism of HIV-1 DNA that has integrated into the host genome of infected T-lymphocytes via triplicate population sequencing, without the use of ultradeep sequencing.

 HIV tropism testing without immediate plans to prescribe HIV co-receptor antagonists such as maraviroc is not medically necessary.